ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator.md

 {% capture notice_01 %}
 **NOTE**:
-- When the user launch the Rviz with the [OpenManipulator controller](/docs/en/platform/openmanipulator/#launch-controller), the OpenManipulator model of Rviz is synchronized with the actual OpenManipulator.
+- If you launched the [OpenManipulator controller](/docs/en/platform/openmanipulator/#launch-controller) before launching the open_manipulator_controller file, the robot model on Rviz would be synchronized with the actual robot.
-- If the user wants to check only model of OpenManipulator without control the actual OpenManipulator, the user can launch the Rviz without the OpenManipulator controller.
+- If the user would like to check only model of OpenManipulator without control the actual OpenManipulator, the user can launch the Rviz without the OpenManipulator controller.
 The user can change each joint by GUI, if the user launch only Rviz by executing the following command :
 `$ roslaunch open_manipulator_description open_manipulator_rviz.launch use_gui:=true`
 - `Red Box` is showing end-effector position.